TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

 <https://developer.github.com/webhooks/>`_.
 The configuration below triggers
 rendering only on push events.

-In order to test the integration, a push to `master` branch or `documentation-draft` branch can be used, see :ref:`migrate-branches`.
+In order to test the integration, a push to `main` branch or `documentation-draft` branch can be used, see :ref:`migrate-branches`.

 .. note::